-Data on quantities of tobacco products manufactured in Australia are available electronically back to 1957 to 2004.
-1 Various Australian Bureau of Statistics (ABS) publications have also included statistics on exports and imports of products including tobacco, for example see ABS 5368.0 International Trade in Goods and Services, Australia, 2 but historical data on tobacco exports and imports have not ever been compiled into a single document or time-series dataset.
+Data on quantities of tobacco products manufactured in Australia are available electronically from 1957 to 2004.1 Various Australian Bureau of Statistics (ABS) publications have also included statistics on exports and imports of products including tobacco (for example see ABS 5368.0 International Trade in Goods and Services, Australia2), but historical data on tobacco exports and imports have not ever been compiled into a single document or time-series dataset.
+This section presents available data on the total quantity of tobacco manufactured in Australia, the Australian findings from a large international study examining cigarette volumes adjusted for imports and exports over from 1970 to 2010, and the quantity of tobacco products imported into Australia after local manufacturing ceased in 2016.

 2.1.1 Tobacco products manufactured in Australia